 I recently experienced this psychological phenomenon personally.
-On a rainy weekend on the Gold Coast, I was standing in the foodcourt of a shopping centre when I heard a commotion that was soon followed by a wave of people running, pushing and shoving their way through the centre.
-A shooting between bikies had occurred and the wave of panic that followed saw children being knocked over, chairs and tables flung wildly around and panic and fear causing patrons to flee the centre leaving shopping, keys, phones and everything else behind.
+On a rainy weekend on the Gold Coast.
+I was standing in the food court of a shopping center.
+When I heard a commotion that was soon followed by a wave of people.
+Running, pushing, and shoving their way through the center.
+A shooting between bikies had occurred.
+And the wave of panic that followed saw children being knocked over.
+Chairs and tables flung wildly around, and panic and fear causing patrons to flee the center.
+Leaving shopping, keys, phones and everything else behind.

 My immediate impression was that this event replicated the stock exchange floor.
 On the whisper of a ‘big sell’, traders will offload stock/commodities in a panic rush which can last for mere minutes.
 When that mood extends to the broader public, the selling pressure can persist for hours, if not all day.

 Last Friday’s plummeting markets in Europe and the US signify just this fact.
 Fears that Portugal and Spain will require the same, if not more, financial support that Greece and Italy have received have led to investors panicking over the future for global stock markets.

 But this crisis has been going on for years following the initial Global Financial Crisis that had developed from Credit Default Swaps out of America.
 Rising government debt levels in Europe and downgrading of government debt in some European states has resulted in rising sovereign debt issues in only a few Eurozone countries, but has become a perceived problem for the region as a whole.